hasanozdem1r/burgerzilla-food-order-management/docs/burgerzilla_db_schema.md

 ### Table Relationships

 1. Between Customers & Orders Table
-   - One-to-One Relationship
+   - One-to-Many Relationship
-   - One c_id can have only one o_id
+   - One c_id can have one or more o_id
    - One o_id can have only one c_id
    <br><br>
-2. Between R_Administrator & Orders
-   - One-to-One Relationship
-   - One c_id can have only one o_id
-   - One o_id can have only one r_id
-   <br><br>
-3. Between Orders & Order_Details
+2. Between Orders & Order_Details
    - One-to-Many Relationship (Orders -> Order_Details)
    - One o_id on Orders can have one or more o_id on OrderDetails
    - One or more o_id on OrderDetails can have only one o_id on Orders
    <br><br>
-4. Between Order_Details & Ordered_Items
+3. Between Order_Details & Products
    - Many-to-Many Relationship
-   - One or more item_id on OrderDetails can have one or more item_id on Ordered_Items
+   - One or more item_id on OrderDetails can have one or more item_id on Products
-   - One or more item_id on Ordered_Items can have one or more item_id on OrderDetails
+   - One or more item_id on Products can have one or more item_id on OrderDetails

-TBD
+4. Between Restaurants & Products
+   - One-to-Many Relationship
+   - One r_id can have one or more p_id
+   - One p_id can have only one s_id
+   <br><br>
+5.Between Restaurant_Owners and Restaurants
+   - One-to-Many Relationship
+   - One r_o_id can have one or more r_id
+   - One r_id can have only one r_o_id

-### Table Structures
+### Footnotes

-TBD
+1. I decided to create one-to-many relationship between Restaurant_Owners and Restaurants because of franchise situation can occur one day and system still will work efficiently for this scenario

 ### Acknowledgements